yuanqing/sketch-find-and-replace-text/README.md

 ## Usage

 - Performs a find and replace on the content of text layers and the symbol overrides of symbol instances
-- Can be configured to operate on layers in the selection, on the current page, or across the entire document
+- Can be configured to operate on layers in the selection, layers on the current page, or layers across the entire document

 ## Installation